 Research on these topics is (has been funded) by the European Commission (FP6, FP7 and Artemis JU programs), the Italian government (PRIN and FIRB programs) and companies and foundations (SIEMENS, CISCO, European Space Agency, Silicon Valley Community Foundation).

 I have published more than 100 refereed conference and journal papers on dependability and context-awareness.
-I am an Associate Editors-in-Chief of the IEEE Transactions on Emerging Topics in Computing (2013-2015).
+I have been an Associate Editors-in-Chief of the IEEE Transactions on Emerging Topics in Computing (2013-2015).
 I have been an Associate Editor of the IEEE Transactions on Computers (2007-2012) and a Guest Editor for the same journal, for Springer Journal of Electronic Testing: Theory and Applications, for Elsevier Journal of Systems Architectures, and for Elsevier Microprocessors and Microsystems: Embedded Hardware Design for special sessions on Dependability-related special issues.

 I am an IEEE Senior Member and a HiPEAC regular member.

 At present, I have the following academic responsibilities/services for my institution: member of the Computer Science section board (since 2013), vice-head of the PhD board in Information Technology for the Computer Science section (2016-2019) and delegate for international relationship with the Far East Asia - Engineering (2017-2019).

 For Council on Electronic Design Automation (a.k.a.
 CEDA), I am serving as the VP Finance for the 2018-2019 term.

 This website is being re-designed, so little information is available at present ... soon everything will be online again.